citronneur/rdpy/README.md

 In a nutshell the RDPY can be used as a protocol library with a twisted engine.

-The client code looks like this:
+The RDP client code looks like this:

 ```
 from rdpy.protocol.rdp import rdp